u1ui/code.el/README.md

 ## Attributes

-`trim`: this will trim empty first and last lines. and also intentation.
+`trim`: This will trim empty first and last lines, and most importantly, indentation.
-`editable`: this will make the code editable.
+`editable`: This will make the code editable.

 ## Ussage